Random Linear Modulation with Spherically Symmetric Modulators: Some weak convergence properties of YngivenXin

-\begin{remark} {\rm There is an extensive literature that proves P\'olya's theorem to be ``stable,'' i.e., if $Z_1$ and $Z_2$ are independent copies of $Z$, and if $Z$ and $2^{-1/2} (Z_1+Z_2)$ are ``close in distribution'' according to various measures of closeness, then $Z$ is similarly close in distribution to $\mcalN_1(0,\sigma_0^2)$; see, e.g., \cite{YY2} and the references given there.
+There is an extensive literature that proves P\'olya's theorem to be ``stable,'' \textit{i.e.}, if $Z$ and $2^{-1/2} (Z_1+Z_2)$ are ``close in distribution'' according to various measures of closeness, then $Z$ is close in distribution to $\mcalN_1(0,\sigma_0^2)$ \citep{YY2}.
 Extensions of Corollary \ref{cor_modulation_normal_distn} and Theorem \ref{thm_modulation_charac_2} can be obtained from such stability results, and we leave such details to interested readers. }\end{remark}